 Morcellation devices: a surgical tool that can spread cancer?
 What you need to know - By Anna E. Mazzucco, Ph.D.
 2014 If you have uterine fibroids and are considering treatment or if you’ve heard about uterine morcellation in the news, this article will help you understand the issue.
 What are power morcellation devices?
 A power morcellation device is a small surgical tool which cut tissue into smaller pieces.
 This […]

-Breast implants and cancer of the immune system - The FDA has reported growing evidence that breast implants are associated with anaplastic large cell lymphoma (ALCL), a rare cancer of the immune system.
+Breast Implants and Cancer of the Immune System (ALCL): What We Knew in 2014 - The FDA has reported growing evidence that breast implants are associated with anaplastic large cell lymphoma (ALCL), a rare cancer of the immune system.

 Endometrial cancer: what you need to know - December 2013.
 Endometrial cancer—also called uterine cancer—is the most common cancer affecting a woman’s reproductive system.
 It is diagnosed when tumors start growing in the lining of the uterus, which is called the endometrium.
 If you’re having any pain in the pelvic area or experiencing unusual bleeding or discharge, be sure to tell your doctor.